BrannonKLuong/Smart-Parking-Lot-Monitoring/README.md

         docker-compose up --build
         ```
     * This command will start the FastAPI backend, the PostgreSQL database, and serve the React frontend build if configured in your `docker-compose.yml`.

+5.  **Access the Application**:

+    * The web UI will be available at `http://localhost:8000` (or the port you have configured for the backend service).
+    * To start the video analysis, you will need to grant browser permission for the site to access your camera.